For centuries, guitarists have discussed whether to use fingernails or flesh on the right hand to pluck the strings.

 Segovia – due to his greatness and popularity – became the “standard” for many players, and used nails and called anyone who didn’t do it his way “an idiot”.

-In the fingerstyle world Doyle Dykes, Pete Huttlinger, Clive Carroll – use nails.
+In the fingerstyle world Doyle Dykes, Pete Huttlinger, and Clive Carroll – use nails.
 They are all awesome!

 Interesting point – Virtuoso Pepe Romero advised classical guitarists to play with flesh for at least one year to understand the basics of producing a sound, even if they choose nails later.